apache/druid/docs/api-reference/sql-api.md

 <!--200 OK-->

-*Unsuccessfully canceled query, query is already complete*
+*A no op operation since the query is not in a state to be cancelled*

 <!--202 ACCEPTED-->